 Foods to eliminate:

 - Refined flour – it’s stripped of slowly digestible fiber and nutrients.
 These carbs are broken down very quickly which causes a spike in insulin (white bread, flour tortillas, breakfast cereals, crackers, pizza, bagels).

 - Dairy products – besides being a common allergen, full-fat dairy products decrease levels of good gut bacteria.

 - Trans fat foods – our body doesn’t recognize hydrogenated oils and can’t break them down.
-The immune system sees them as foreign objects or a threat which results in inflammation.
+The immune system sees them as foreign objects or as a threat which results in inflammation.

-- Omega-6 oil – we do need omega oils because our body doesn’t make them – but keep the intake of Omega-6s on the low (corn, sunflower seeds, soy, canola, peanuts).
+- Omega-6 oil – we do need omega oils because our body doesn’t produce them – but keep the intake of Omega-6 on the low (corn, sunflower seeds, soy, canola, peanuts).

 - Artificial sweeteners – alter our gut microbiome and enhance the risk of glucose intolerance.
 Both natural and artificial sweeteners make your blood sugar spike which causes increased production of insulin and results in inflammation.

 - Alcohol – while some researchers claim that red wine and beer can lower C-reactive protein (that causes inflammatory process), others insist on the opposite concept.
 Actually, both theories have merit.
 Limit your consumption to less than one drink a day.
 It can’t be stressed enough – everything is good in moderation.
 So, next time say "pinot-no-no" to that refill!

 Modern lifestyle can be described with one word – STRESS.
 Our days are filled with long work hours, nerve-wracking conditions and lack of adequate sleep – all make immune system work over-time as well.
 Yes, we often don’t have enough hours in a day to complete all tasks.
 So, what do we do?
 Right, reduce sleep hours and work even harder.
 Sleep is time when our body recharges, regenerates, regulates hormones.
 Better cut on screen-time – watch less TV, put away your phone and get an extra hour or two of indispensable rest.